 Educate Yourself at FIRM@headingTag>

-We do a special educational session with our patients to learn about our IVF laboratory and ICSI procedures.
+We do a special educational session for our patients to learn about our IVF laboratory and ICSI procedures.
 You will learn how the ICSI injection is done, how the embryos are taken care of before injection, and how they are cultured.
 You will see videos to learn about the technologies we use.
 At FIRM, we believe all patients should understand all the aspects of their treatment and be comfortable with the decision that they’re making.
 We would like to help you make decisions and provide the resources, such as ICSI, to treat your infertility conditions, if possible.